TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 https://github.com/open-ephys/open-ephys-matlab-tools/tree/main

-Lastly, some functions from the Spikes repository from the cortex-lab Github page were used.
-Almost all functions used are modified to make the spike and LFP power over depth analysis methods interactive, more efficient and flexible.
+Lastly, some functions from the cortex-lab Github page were used ('Spikes' repository) for spike analysis and LFP Band power analysis.
+Almost all functions used were modified to make to fit the purpose of this GUI.

-Check out the **Spikes repository from the cortex-lab**:
+Check out the **Spikes repository from the Cortex-Lab**:

 https://github.com/cortex-lab/spikes

 - Under GUI_Path\Modules\MISC\LICENSES you can find the LICENSE and Citation files for those toolboxes.

+> ### **General Remarks**

+If you want to update fieldtrip or one of the other tools available on Github, there are several things to consider:
+- First some files of those tools are modified to fit the purpose of this GUI.
+You cant simply replace them.
+They are saved in GUI_Path\Modules\Toolboxes\5.
+Modified\ .
+When you just update the not modified files, there is no guarantue that they will be compatible with the modified files.
+- Second, some tools saved in the folders of this GUI like fieldtrip do not contain all files.
+This has to do with compatitbility errors with other tools, specifcally the open ephys tools.
+For some reason I dont know, the open ephys tool wont work with all fieldtrip files in the GUI directory.
+- If you encounter errors or things I missed, have questions or want to incorpaorate one of the tools more in depth, please dont hesitate to contact me.

 > ### **Autorun Functionality**

 - If you have multiple recordings and want to apply a fixed analysis pipeline using the GUI, you can automate the process with the Autorun function.
 This feature eliminates the need to manually navigate the GUI for each recording.
 Instead, it automatically processes each recording, applying all the data extraction, processing, and analysis steps offered by the GUI while being independent from it.
 All visualizations and analysis specified are then saved automatically in the respective recording folder.